JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 ## Urantia — Towards Light And Life

-Easier Way
+### Easier Way

-Oftentines Australians like to find the easy way to do things.
+Oftentimes Australians like to find the easy way to do things.
 There is the story of the Australian fisherman who worked out an easy way to catch fish in a stream, using his horse and cart.
 He drove his horse and cart right into the stream.
 He poured honey onto the horse's tail.
 Flies came to feed on the honey.
 The fish came and jumped up to catch the flies.
 Then the horse kicked the fish onto the cart.

 The history of Urantia reads like a comedy of errors.
 Frequently, much of the progress that was made has been lost, and has had to be achieved all over again.
 I have been wondering if there is an easier way for Urantia to progress, and if it is really possible to achieve it.
 And I have also been wondering whether I can help, and in a significant way.

 ### Will

-Michael's own comnitment, during his bestowal on Urantia, was to reveal the will of the Father.
+Michael's own commitment, during his bestowal on Urantia, was to reveal the will of the Father.
 And his life on Urantia was an extraordinary demonstration of desire to attune to the will of the Father.

 Personal outcomes are linked to my own act of will.
 A Thought Adjuster was bestowed in response to my first moral personality decision.
 And the Thought Adjuster, who demonstrates such divine love and extraordinary resourcefulness, is always subservient to my will.